Reupenny/Morph-Image-converter/readme.md

 * Ability to save presets.
 * Auto download toggle
 * Auto convert toggle(makes using presets super easy)
+* Clean up readme and add a video.

 ### Minor issues to have fixed

 Issues that could be a minor release after V1.

 * drop image anywhere on the app not just the drop zone
+* create a webpage for the app

 ## Technologies Used